Table of Contents

-These rules apply to the Master of Clinical Education (Research) (MCE/R).
+These rules apply to the degree of Doctor of Philosophy.

-1.1 The Master of Clinical Education (Research) is a higher degree by research course comprising:
+1.1 The Doctor of Philosophy is a higher degree by research doctoral degree where the student either:

-2.1 To be accepted for enrolment in a Master of Clinical Education (Research) candidature, an applicant must:
+2.1 To be accepted for enrolment in a Doctor of Philosophy candidature, an applicant must:

-i. have at least one of the following Australian qualifications, or an equivalent qualification as approved by the relevant authorised delegate:
+i. have at least one of the following Australian qualifications (which must include studies relevant to the proposed field of research), or the equivalent qualification as approved by the relevant authorised delegate:

 ii. meet the English language requirements specified by the University, and

-2.2 Exceptions to 2.1 can be approved in accordance with the Higher Degrees by Research Policy.
+2.3 Exceptions to 2.1 and 2.2 can be approved in accordance with the Higher Degrees by Research Policy.

 Program of Study

-5.2 For the time-based research project, the student will undertake a supervised research project, culminating in submission of a thesis.
+5.2 In a Doctor of Philosophy with a time-based research project, the student will undertake a supervised research project, culminating in submission of a thesis, which may be in the form of an exegesis and artefact.

 7.1 The submitted thesis must meet all requirements for presentation and lodgement specified in the Higher Degrees by Research Policy and must not contain: